 Logos for Digital Use

 Digital logos are formatted in RGB and available for download in .png and .eps file formats.
 The RGB .eps files can be used to create digital layouts in design programs.
 The .png files are suitable for web and on-screen applications and have a transparent background.

 The horizontal orientation of the Queen’s University logo is recommended for applications with a left or right justification.
 It is the preferred version for digital environments and works well in horizontal applications like website banners.

 The vertical orientation of the Queen’s University logo is recommended for applications with a centred alignment and for more formal and ceremonial applications like certificates and awards.
 It is also a good choice when a larger shield is required, for example on merchandise.

 The Wordmark can be used sparingly, for circumstances in which quality reproduction of the full Queen’s logo would not be possible due to size and/or printing process.
-Please contact the Brand, Trademarks and Licensing Office to approve wordmark use.
+Please contact the University Relations Brand Team to approve wordmark use.